Eric Burdon: The Animals

 Burdon was lead vocalist of the Animals, formed during 1962 in Newcastle upon Tyne.
 The original band was the Alan Price Rhythm and Blues Combo, which formed in 1958; they became the Animals shortly after Burdon joined the band.
 The Animals combined electric blues with rock; in the US they were considered one of the leading bands of the British Invasion.
 Along with the Beatles, the Rolling Stones, the Who, the Hollies, the Dave Clark Five, and the Kinks, the group introduced contemporary British music and fashion to American audiences.
 Burdon's powerful voice can be heard on the Animals' singles "The House of the Rising Sun", "Baby Let Me Take You Home", "I'm Crying", "Boom Boom", "Don't Let Me Be Misunderstood", "Bring It On Home to Me", "We Gotta Get Out of This Place", "It's My Life", "Don't Bring Me Down", "See See Rider", "Help Me Girl", "Monterey", and "Sky Pilot".

 The Animals' keyboardist Alan Price left the band in May 1965, and drummer John Steel followed in April 1966.
 Burdon has often attributed the disintegration of the band to conflict with Price, specifically that Price had claimed sole rights and ownership to "House of the Rising Sun".
 Burdon and drummer Barry Jenkins reformed the group as Eric Burdon and the Animals.
 Their first studio album was Eric Is Here, which featured the hit single "Help Me Girl", released in December 1966, in which Burdon and drummer Jenkins teamed up with Animals' keyboardist Dave Rowberry, Animals' original bassist Chas Chandler, and Animals' original guitarist Hilton Valentine, and session musicians arranged and conducted by Horace Ott.
-According to Peter Dunbavan, "Help Me Girl" included Hammond organ and brass with great effect and is too often overlooked today.

 Then followed a more psychedelic incarnation of the group that featured future Family member John Weider and was sometimes called Eric Burdon and the New Animals.
 Keyboardist Zoot Money joined during 1968 until the band broke up in 1969.
-This group's hits included the ballad "San Franciscan Nights", the grunge–heavy metal-pioneering "When I Was Young", "Monterey", the anti-Vietnam anthem "Sky Pilot", "White Houses" and the progressive cover of "Ring of Fire".
+This group's hits included the ballad "San Franciscan Nights", the grunge–heavy metal-pioneering "When I Was Young", "Monterey", the anti-Vietnam-war anthem "Sky Pilot", "White Houses" and the progressive cover of "Ring of Fire".